BlazeInferno64/More-On-Html/README.md

 # Note-
 ```
-This Repository Gets Updated Very Frequently So To Keep The Pace With The Latest One Make Sure To Pay A Visit To It Always
+This Repository Gets Updated Very
+ Frequently So To Keep The Pace
+With The Latest One Make Sure
+To Pay A Visit To It Always
 If Not Possible To Visit Always.
-It Can Be Checked After Every Seven Days To Get Confirm If New Files Are Being Uploaded In It
+It Can Be Checked After Every
+Seven Days To Get Confirm If
+New Files Are Being Uploaded
+In It Or Not.
 Thank You For Reading This-
 Have a Nice Day :)
 ```